fontforge/fontforge.github.io/src/index.md

 ----------------------

 Most of FontForge was created by a single person, George Williams, as a retirement project from 2000 until 2011.
-Read the full story on the [history](/about/history.html) page.
+You can read the full story on the
+<a href="/about/history.html">history</a> page.

 Currently a community of active users maintains the project, including:

 - Can this list be made automatically via github api?
 - Some One